A little one on the way? Congratulations!

 The most important thing about a baby room is that your baby can sleep peacefully and have a calm, pleasing environment should they awaken in the middle of the night.
 Provide soft lighting with a night light, so you do not stumble around the room when summoned and your baby can easily fall back asleep.

 Also pay attention to the window coverings in the baby’s room.
 If your little one has trouble falling asleep, adequate light control may be a solution for promoting better sleep.
 Choose a room darkening fabric from our roller shades, honeycomb shades and roman shades collections.
-For shutters, our DayNite™ Shutters offer timeless beauty with the room darkening benefit of a honeycomb shade behind the shutter.
+Shutters offer timeless beauty and prevent the vast majority of light from entering a room.
 For shades, LightGuard 360™ offers the utmost room darkening capability when coupled with blackout roller shades.
 It includes a seamless window mounted design with integrated light control channels and shade housing.

 Your baby will be big before you know it!
 Therefore, think carefully about the furniture you purchase.
 For example, choose a bed that grows with your child so that your child can enjoy it for time to come.
 It is also smart to select furniture, such as a chest of drawers, that can be used in another room or for another purpose should the baby outgrow it, or prefer a style more suited to kids.